Our National Conversation

 • 4/5 users were confident in completing the tasks

-• users felt that the image to text ratio was clean and “doesn’t seem overwhelming”
+• users felt that the image to text ratio “doesn’t seem overwhelming”

 • News, Opinions, and Proposals pages had little to no differences between each other